The Legend of Zorro (anime series)

-The Legend of Zorro (快傑ゾロ, Kaiketsu Zoro) is a Japanese anime, based on the western character Zorro.
+The Legend of Zorro (快傑ゾロ, Kaiketsu Zoro) is a Japanese anime series produced by Ashi Productions and Toho, based on Johnston McCulley popular novel Zorro.
 The series was initially broadcast in Italy in 1994 before being broadcast in Japan two years later, albeit with some episodes skipped (only 46 of the original 52 episodes were shown in Japan).

 Plot

 Diego Vega, the eighteen-year-old scion of a local landowner, returns from studying in Spain and discovers that his homeland has fallen under the dictatorship of Commander Raymond and Lieutenant Gabriel.
 Outraged by the oppression, Diego decides to fight the tyrants.
 Disguised as Zorro, a masked swordsman, he helps the weak, riding away on his horse, Viento.

 In his day-to-day life, Diego portrays himself as a clumsy and cowardly boy who flees when faced with dangerous situations only to appear moments later as Zorro.
 As the local hero, he is known to punish his enemies by cutting a Z-shaped mark into them with the tip of his blade.
 Diego is accompanied by Bernard, his sidekick, who wears a similar costume and has the nickname "Little Zorro."

 Diego's childhood friend and sweetheart, Lolita Prideaux, believes that Spain changed him and she scolds him relentlessly for his idiotic behavior.
 Lolita is a sweet-tempered girl who wants to fight evil and protect the people by helping Zorro from behind the scenes.
 She later develops feelings for Zorro, though she is unaware of his true identity.